-Upon those infrequent occasions when the Trust is a buyer of silver at the time of an offering and issue of Units, on a non-dilutive basis, such buying may have a minor influence on the price of silver and the market value of silver already held by the Trust.
-Any substantial redemptions of Trust Units and related sales of silver, although highly unlikely, could have a minor adverse effect on the price of silver and the Trust's holdings thereof.
+Upon those infrequent occasions when SBT is a buyer of silver at the time of an offering and issue of Units, on a nondilutive basis, such buying may have a minor influence on the price of silver and the market value of silver already held by the Trust.
+Any substantial redemptions of Units and related sales of silver, although highly unlikely, could have a minor adverse effect on the price of silver and SBT's holdings thereof.
 Such market risks are more likely to result from the buying and selling activities of other parties.